IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled. for More Details. CLICK HERE

 Cynthia J. Young

-I am inspired by Michelangelo, Leonardo Da Vinci, Franz Kline, Richard Diebenkorn, Matisse to name a few.
-I hope my work inspires others to discover their own creativity and helps them see the world as the colorful creation it is.
+I am inspired by Michelangelo, Leonardo Da Vinci, Franz Kline, Richard Diebenkorn, Matisse and Robert Kushner to name a few.
+I hope my work inspires others to discover their own creativity!

 I am a visual artist from Indianapolis, IN.
 While using various mediums, with acrylic paint being my current focus, I create works of art to enlighten the hearts of others and bring health and happiness into my own life.
 Using bright colors, crisp lines, and whimsical flowing designs I create paintings and sculptures to represent the world around and within us all.
 My works are inspired by dreams, meditation experiences, folklore, metaphysics, and the world observed from my imaginative perspective.

 My artwork has been displayed in many galleries around Indianapolis such as The Harrison Center for the Arts, The Eiteljorg Museum of American Indians and Western Art, The Primary Colors Gallery, Garfield Park Art Center and many more.
 Traveling to music festivals such as Resonance Music and Arts Festival, Rootwire Transformational Arts Festival, Good People Good Times, The Werk Out Festival to name a few are also places that have offered me the opportunity to share inspiration to new audiences through my artwork.

 I am currently the owner of Imagination Jubilation Indy, a local business that brings happiness to the community through artistic entertainment.
 From face painting, balloon twisting, henna tattoos, caricature portraits, art lessons, and live painting Imagination Jubilation allows creativity to flow graciously to kids and adults of all ages in the Indianapolis Community.
 Never limiting my artwork to a specific area or artist, I plan to extend my outreach to others across the globe during my life to inspire others to create, learn, and grow.